Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 You create the Healing Potion and add it into your inventory at the end, when both the downtime and gold cost has been paid.

 ### Help
-You can help other players brew potions.
-(4 Maximum Total) The downtime and gold cost may be split in whatever way you wish.
+You can help other players brew health potions though only four people may contribute to the progress of one in a single day.
+The downtime and gold cost may be split in whatever way you wish.